cschneid-the-elder/mapa/README.md

     if a = b then call subroutine x

-...static analysis has no way of knowing if a is never equal to b and thus subroutine x is never called.
+...static analysis has no way of knowing if a is never equal to b due to some business rule and thus subroutine x is never called.

 ### Runtime Behavior Analysis